cloudcwfranck/finazops/README.md

 After the packages are installed you can run the toolkit just like the AWS version but targeting Azure.

+## Components

+The repository is organised into several parts:

+- Shell and PowerShell scripts for common FinOps tasks.
+- A Python CLI available as the `finazops` command.
+- A lightweight FastAPI service for programmatic access.
+- Cross-platform setup scripts `init.sh` and `init.bat` to create a virtual environment and install requirements.

 ## Install from PyPI

 The CLI can be installed as a package from [PyPI](https://pypi.org/project/finazops/):